 Can I be placed with or close to a friend?

-Your visa will allow you to take classes for up to 4 months within a 12 month period.
-If you are certain you’d like to take classes, we would recommend having a chat about this with your host family so they are aware of your plans, and can make additional arrangements for their children if necessary.
+Your visa allows you to take classes for up to 4 months.
+If you’re certain you’d like to take classes, we recommend having a chat about this with your host family so they’re aware of your plans, and can make additional arrangements for their children if necessary.

-How do I match with another family for the second part of my stay in Australia?
+How do I match with another family after my first 6 months in Australia?

-Just let our cooperator know via email, phone, or by stopping into their office if you'd like to sign up for a second placement.
-We suggest informing them about a month or two into your first placement.
-They’ll simply re-activate your online profile and put you back into matching exactly how we found your first family, but with no additional cost.
+Just let our partner know via email, phone, or by stopping into their office.
+We suggest informing them within a few months into your first placement.
+They’ll simply re-activate your online profile and put you back into matching—exactly how we found your first family, but with no additional cost.

 What does the visa process entail?